Business-to-employee

 Business-to-employee (B2E) electronic commerce uses an intrabusiness network which allows companies to provide products and/or services to their employees.
 Typically, companies use B2E networks to automate employee-related corporate processes.
 B2E portals have to be compelling to the people who use them.
-Companies are competing for eyeballs of their employees with eBay, yahoo and thousands of other web sites.
-There is a huge percentage of traffic to consumer web sites comes from people who are connecting to the net at the office.
+Companies are competing for eyeballs of their employees with eBay, Yahoo and thousands of other web sites.
+A huge percentage of traffic to consumer web sites comes from people who are connecting to the net at the office.